 Center for Technology in Education - Improves the quality of life and children and youth through teaching, research, and leadership in the use of technology.

 The school's nationally renowned Division of Public Safety Leadership (PSL) cultivates and sustains viable communities through educational programs that foster the ethical, social, and intellectual development of current and future public safety officials.
-The division offers undergraduate and graduate degrees in management and a master's degree in intelligence analysis.
+The division offers undergraduate and graduate degrees in organizational leadership and a master's degree in intelligence analysis.
 PSL also provides significant contributions to national public safety through numerous research and technical assistance projects funded by various federal organizations, and addresses issues of school safety and security.

 Ranked the No. 1 graduate school of education for two consecutive years by the U.S. News and World Report.